eric-0815/BundleCalculator/README.md

 ### Solution idea
+#### classes
 My design idea is divided this application into four classes:
 ```
-Bundle_Calculator: The primary part of this project.
+BundleCalculator: The primary part of this project.
-File_Handler: Responsible for reading files (bundle.TXT and price_info.TXT) and putting data into HashMap
+InputReader: Responsible for reading files (inputFile.TXT and priceFile.TXT) and putting data into classes
-Stream_Handler: Responsible for returning stream data structure
+Calculation: Responsible for calculating results.
-Calculation_Handler: Responsible for calculating and logging
+OutputWriter: Responsible for writing an output file.

+Other classes: AllBundleResult, AllBundles, AllOrders, EachBundle, EachBundleResult, EachOrder are used to store data and manipulate them.
 ```

 ### How to run the program